miraland-labs/miraland/docs/src/learn/state-compression.md

 title: State Compression
 description:
-  'State Compression is the method of cheaply and securely storing "fingerprints" of off-chain data in the Solana leger, instead of expensive accounts.'
+  'State Compression is the method of cheaply and securely storing "fingerprints" of off-chain data in the Miraland leger, instead of expensive accounts.'
 ---

-On Solana, [State Compression](./state-compression.md) is the method of creating a "fingerprint" (or hash) of off-chain data and storing this fingerprint on-chain for secure verification.
-Effectively using the security of the Solana ledger to securely validate off-chain data, verifying it has not been tampered with.
+On Miraland, [State Compression](./state-compression.md) is the method of creating a "fingerprint" (or hash) of off-chain data and storing this fingerprint on-chain for secure verification.
+Effectively using the security of the Miraland ledger to securely validate off-chain data, verifying it has not been tampered with.

-This method of "compression" allows Solana programs and dApps to use cheap blockchain [ledger](./../terminology.md#ledger) space, instead of the more expensive [account](./../terminology.md#account) space, to securely store data.
+This method of "compression" allows Miraland programs and dApps to use cheap blockchain [ledger](./../terminology.md#ledger) space, instead of the more expensive [account](./../terminology.md#account) space, to securely store data.